18F/development-guide/css_coding_styleguide.md

 $z_index-show: $z_index-1;
 ```

-<a name="responsive_design"></a>
 ## Responsive Design & Breakpoints
 - Set variables for breakpoints at the top of your stylesheet.
+This
-This functionality is built into Bourbon.
+  functionality is built into Bourbon.

 ```scss
 $sm: new-breakpoint(min-width 0 max-width 40em $sm_cols);